killbill/killbill-integration-tests/docker/README.md

 Install the integration tests
 -----------------------------

-Clone the integration test repository and install the required gems
+On your test machine, download the integration test repository from Github and install the required gems

 ```
 $ git clone https://github.com/killbill/killbill-integration-tests.git